 - Moving Deductions – Active duty servicemembers may be able to deduct reasonable un-reimbursed moving expenses if the move is for a required PCS.

-- Travel Deductions – National Guard and Reserve members may be able to claim unreimbursed travel expenses if they travel more than 100 miles away to perform required duties.
+- Travel Deductions – National Guard and Reserve members may be able to claim unreimbursed travel expenses if they travel more than 100 miles away to perform required duties (more info on deducting travel for Reserve duties).

 - Uniform Deductions – National Guard and Reserve members may be able to deduct the cost and maintenance of uniforms if they are not allowed to wear certain uniforms when off duty.